mikefairbank/dlts_paper_code/README.md

 In the above code self.fixed_targets_input_matrix plays the role of $\overline{X}$ from the paper, and then x_targets holds this quantity as it propagates through the layers of the network.

 The second input matrix going into each TSLayer, originates as "x=inputs" and also propagates through the network.
 This represents the shuffled minibatch of data passing through the network.
-It is this output matrix from the neural network that we care about and which would go into our training loss function.
+It is this output matrix from the neural network that we care about, and which would go into our training loss function.

 ### Understanding ts_layers.py

-The key step of the target space method requires a least-squares problem solving, using a pseudoinverse.
+The key step of the target space method, i.e. solving which weights matrix best achieves the desired "target" outputs for a given layer, requires the solution of a least-squares matrix equation.
 This appears in equations (6) and (7) of the paper.
 This step is performed by the following lines of ts_layers.calculate_internal_weight_matrix:

 ```
     from tensorflow.linalg import lstsq